Computer won’t shut down Windows 10 [SOLVED]

 - Click the Start button > the settings button.

 - Click Update & Security.

 - Click Troubleshoot > Advanced options > UEFI Firmware Settings.

 - Select The Default or HDD at the top of the boot order.

 - Press F10 to save changes and exit BIOS.

-- Hopefully your computer turns off properly.
+- Hopefully your computer won’t shut down problem has been sorted.
 But if it doesn’t, don’t worry.
 There’s one more fix for you to try.